m-zain-tahir/Haunted-Escape-Game-/README.md

 # 🎮 Haunted Escape Game (C++ OOP Project)

 ## 📌 Description
-This is a console-based C++ game built using Object-Oriented Programming concepts.
-The player must escape without getting caught by the enemy (Granny) and reach the exit.
+Haunted Escape Game is a console-based C++ Object-Oriented Programming (OOP) project.
+In this game, the player must move through a map, avoid an enemy (Granny), and reach the exit point to win the game.
+If the enemy catches the player, the game is over.

 ---

 ## 🎯 Features
 - Player movement using W A S D keys
-- Enemy (Granny) moving in a fixed path
+- Enemy (Granny) with automatic movement path
-- Win condition (reach X point)
+- Win condition (reach exit point marked as X)
-- Lose condition (caught by enemy)
+- Lose condition (collision with enemy)
-- Exception handling for game events
-- Simple console graphics
+- Restart and quit option after game ends
+- Console-based map design

 ---